JornWildt/Mason/Documentation/Mason-draft-2.md

 #### Control property `accept` (optional)
 This property is OPTIONAL.
-If present it must be an array of strings representing the request content types accepted by the server.
+If present it must be an array of strings representing the request content types accepted by the server. `accept` is only valid for encoding type `raw`.

 #### Control property `output` (optional)